Employer/Organization: City of Whitehorse

 - Membership or proven ability to become a member in the Canadian Institute of Planners within a three-year time frame.
 Membership is an asset.
 Ability to obtain membership within a short time frame is an asset.

 An equivalent combination of education, training and experience may be considered.

 Examples of Equipment to Operate:

-Vehicle, office equipment, audio-visual equipment, computer with applications such as AutoCAD, Outlook, Word, Excel, Microsoft Dynamics (GP), WorkTech, ERP, Claims, MapInfo, ArcGIS, Photoshop, InDesign or other graphic design software.
+Vehicle, general office equipment, computer with software applications such as Outlook, Word, Excel, Microsoft Dynamics (GP), GIS and AutoCAD.